Plastic Bag Gauge Explanation

 What does gauge mean when describing a polythene bag?

-Gauge is the measurement of thickness of standard low density plastic bags.
-It is related to the SI measurement of microns as 1 micron = 4 gauge.
+Technically, gauge is the measurement of thickness of standard low density plastic bags.
+It is related to the SI measurement of microns as 1 micron is approximately 4 gauge.
 Typical gauge sizes and microns equivalent are:

 - 100 gauge = 25 microns = 0.025mm = Very light-weight, economy black bin liner typically sold in discount stores.

 - 120 gauge = 30 microns = 0.03mm = Standard bin liner.